FOCUS-How Amsterdam is stealing a march on rivals as Brexit trading hub | Business

 "There is a whole culture of trading, and to be close to that was very positive," said Robert Barnes, CEO of London Stock Exchange-owned share trading platform Turquoise, which has selected the Dutch capital over Paris for its post-Brexit hub.
 "You have some of the big institutional banks, you have specialist trading firms, a dynamic retail community.
 But it's also in the heart of continental Europe."

 Cboe Europe, an equities exchange, told Reuters it was launching an equities derivatives venture in Amsterdam in the coming weeks to emulate the trading model built in its Chicago home.
-Asked why Cboe chose Amsterdam over rivals, Howson said the Netherlands was where he saw "substantive growth" for his industry in Europe.
+Asked why the company chose Amsterdam over rivals, Cboe Europe President David Howson said the Netherlands was where he saw "substantive growth" for his industry in Europe.
 He also cited the wide use of English in the city and Dutch regulation being friendly to global investors, in contrast to some European countries' preference for championing domestically-focused firms.

 "You need core Europe to be competitive on a global scale," said Howson.
 "A more insular Europe or too much national interest makes that a difficult thing."
 Yet while the arrival of such businesses may bring higher tax revenues from trading volumes and private investment in infrastructure, the city is not experiencing a jobs boom, as many companies relocating there tend to be highly specialised, and smaller employers.